Configuration

 Similar to kubectl, Jumpstarter allows you to switch between different client configurations using the CLI tool.
 A default client is automatically configured when installing the Jumpstarter Helm chart with jmp install.

-To switch between different client configs, use the jmp client use <name> command:
+To switch between different client configs, use the jmp use <name> command:

 Using client config '/home/jdoe/.config/jumpstarter/clients/another.yaml'

-All client configurations can be listed with jmp client list:
+All client configurations can be listed with jmp list:

 CURRENT NAME ENDPOINT PATH

-Clients can also be removed using jmp client delete <name>:
+Clients can also be removed using jmp delete <name>:

 Deleted client config '/home/jdoe/.config/jumpstarter/clients/myclient.yaml'